 - Use Small Plates: Naturally, we all want to fill our plate at dinnertime, especially when faced with our favorite meal.
 Many Americans suffer from the need to clear their plate before declaring they are finished.
 This leads to over a 14% increase in food intake.
 By switching to smaller plates, you can happily eat a full plate of food while still losing weight and reducing your calories.
 Try to limit yourself to just one plate-full as well.

 - Find Opportunities to Move: Instead of spending all day sitting, find times where you can get up and move around.
 During breaks at work go for a short walk around the building.
 While watching TV, whenever a commercial comes on do some jumping jacks or have a spontaneous dance-off.
-This helps give your body an energy boost and helps you burn some extra calories!
+Moving gives your body an energy boost and is an easy way to manage weight since it helps you burn some extra calories!

 - Use the Stairs: Whenever you are faced with the choice of riding an elevator, using an escalator, or taking the stairs, opt for the stairs.
 It doesn’t take much more time and it gives your body a very needed health boost.
 Climbing the stairs for just 3 minutes a day strengthens your legs and burns enough calories to eliminate the average American weight gain of 2 pounds a year!